 Reporting requirements for buybacks vs. transfers

-Let’s be sure to differentiate between the company buying back shares versus facilitating the sale or transfer of shares from one shareholder to another.
-Facilitating a sale or transfer does not result in information reporting obligations for the company.
+Buying back shares and facilitating the sale or transfer of shares from one shareholder to another are different.
+The distinction is important because facilitating a sale or transfer does not carry any reporting obligation.

 However, a shareholder could be obligated to report the sale of shares on their tax return, even if the company doesn’t meet the information reporting requirements.
 For example, a shareholder would need to report gains from a sale.